Restaurant Listings

 PUB FARE

 Smack-dab in the middle of Canyons Village is the bustling Umbrella Bar, a bar covered by a giant umbrella with 360-degree mountain views.
-It’s the place to lunch or après-hike as you kick back with burgers, hot dogs, beef chili, wings, fries, mac and cheese, sodas, and occasional live music, plus a nice beer selection.
-Even sunscreen is on the menu, in case you forgot yours.
+It’s the place to lunch or après as you kick back with local food truck fare, sodas, canned and draft brews, and occasional live music.
+Even sunscreen is on the menu, in case you forget yours.
 3720 N Sundial Ct, 435-615-3307, parkcitymountain.com $–$$ L O P

 Return to Top